 I was visiting my family in Kent in southeast England.
 I rounded a bend and there was a queue of cars and trucks.
 Obviously an accident.
 I bumped over the median, read my map, and found another route.
 Another vehicle queue as far as I could see.
 Another accident?
 No. This was a tiny part of … Continue reading »

 Tsipras won the referendum, but where do we go from now?
 Most, if not all of my Greek friends, intellectuals I highly respect campaigned for the Yes.
 I understand many of their concerns.
 Greece was institutionally not ready to enter the Eurozone.
 Greece politics are dysfunctional and clientelistic — there has been fiscal irresponsibility, lack … Continue reading »

+The calls these days to support the Greek people’s struggle against austerity are in abundance.
+The Campaign for Democracy group has issued one such petition.
 I signed this petition, as I do support the Greek people’s fight for social justice and regaining some control of their destiny.
 But what a pity this is being framed … Continue reading »

 President Francois Hollande of France announced a new renewable energy partnership between the French and German governments last week.
 The idea, modeled on the Airbus partnership, would expand cooperation between the governments on renewable energy projects.
 Airbus, which began in the 1960s, was formed as a joint partnership between primarily between French and German corporations, with Dutch … Continue reading »

 Post co-authored by Beverly Crawford and Nora Reikosky.
 Like the collective gasp of horror heard round the world on 9/11, we now hear a global sigh of relief at the news of Osama bin Laden’s demise.
 President Obama tells us that we can all breathe easier now.
 But can we?
 Will Osama’s death mark an end … Continue reading »